secrierlab/SpottedPy/README.md

 •    Our study analyses relationships using varied spatial scales, ranging from neighbourhood enrichment to hotspots.
 This variety allows for a deeper understanding of the scale at which these spatial relationships manifest.

-•    SpottedPy can be used on any spatial transcriptomic data in an anndata format e.g. Visium, Xenium
+•    SpottedPy can be used on any spatial transcriptomic data in an anndata format e.g. Visium, Xenium.
+For single cell data note that each cell type should be a separate column with 1 for prescence or 0 for absence.
+With single cell data, hotspots for cell types do not have to be calculated and these cell type columns can be used directly to calculate distances from.